 Participate in the MLK Jr. Act of Service Day

 Dr. Martin Luther King Jr. lived his life serving others.
 One way we honor his memory is by serving our community.
 We may have to get a little creative in the ways we give back with kids times, but we’re moms . . . ingenuity is our middle name.
-Here is a great list of ways kids can serve their community.
+Here is an excellent list of ways kids can serve their community:

 Support a Local Black-Owned Business

-Black Americans make up more than 13% of the U.S. population, but only own 7% of the businesses due to many factors.
+Black Americans make up more than 13% of the U.S. population but only own 7% of the businesses due to many factors.
 Most experts agree the cause is a combination of racism, discrimination, predatory lending, and a lack of economic and business resources in African American communities.
-So let’s support black-owned businesses when we can!
+So, let’s support black-owned companies when we can!
 Here’s a list of black-owned businesses in the El Paso area.

 Educate Yourself First